 1. Check the Camera permission for Instagram

-The first step you should take is to check for permission changes.
-As you’re probably aware, every app needs certain permissions to access your camera, storage, contacts, etc. Most of the time, these permissions are auto-enabled once you download and install the app from the Play Store and access the camera for the first time.
+The first step you should take is to check for app permission changes.
+As you’re probably aware, every app needs certain permissions to access your camera, storage, contacts, etc. Most of the time, users are prompted to grant necessary permissions once they install the app from the Play Store and access the camera for the first time.
 However, some Android skins come with tools that tend to block apps, especially from accessing the camera and microphone.

 For that reason, it’s worth checking active permissions in the Instagram app: